nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box type="tip" seamless>

-**Side benefits for early submissions:**{.text-success} Given that using buffers to reduce the risk of deadline overruns is a learning outcome of this module, we strongly encourage setting an internal submission deadline a few hours earlier than the actual deadline.
-As an incentive, we plan to perform some checks on early submissions and inform you if we found issues with your submission %%(e.g., incorrect file name)%%, thus giving you a chance to fix them before the deadline and avoid a penalty for it.
+**Side benefits for early submissions:**{.text-success} Given that _using buffers to reduce the risk of deadline overruns_ is a learning outcome of this module, we strongly encourage setting an internal submission deadline a few hours earlier than the actual deadline.
+As an incentive, we plan to perform some checks on early submissions and inform you if we found issues with your submission %%(e.g., incorrect file name/format)%%, thus giving you a chance to fix them before the deadline and avoid a penalty for it.

 </box>

 <box type="info" seamless>

 **The icon {{ icon_team }} indicates team submissions.** Only one person need to submit on behalf of the team but we recommend that others help verify the submission is in order <br>
-==We will not accept requests to limit late penalties of team submissions to one person== even if the delay was one person's fault.
+==We will not entertain requests to limit late penalties of team submissions to one person== even if the delay was one person's fault.
 That is, the responsibility (and the penalty) for team submissions are to be shared by the whole team rather than burden one person with it.

 </box>
 </div>